Angela Palmerton MCIHort

-Angela's passion for gardens was noticed at an early age when she was often found with her nose in some plant or other or her hands buried in the soil.
-Her enthusiasm and love of the outdoors continues unabated and has grown in its ambition to include the design and creation of imaginative and beautiful gardens with a specialism in gardening for wildlife.
-Angela’s passion for wildlife has been apparent throughout her career, which has previously included being Head of Production for natural history documentaries working with broadcasters, such as, the BBC, Discovery and National Geographic.
+Her enthusiasm and love of the outdoors continues unabated and has fuelled her ambition to care for and create imaginative and beautiful gardens with a specialism in gardening for wildlife.
+Angela’s passion for wildlife has been apparent throughout her career, which has previously included being Head of Production for natural history documentaries working with broadcasters such as the BBC, Discovery and National Geographic.

-Tanya began her career in horticulture 17 years ago where, after studying her RHS level 2 and The History of Gardens, she started her own gardening business.
+She is a highly skilled horticulturist, having begun her career 18 years ago where, after studying her RHS level 2 and The History of Gardens, she started her own gardening business.
 She became interested in garden design after working on projects with a Chelsea gold winning designer.
-She has continued with her professional development over the years to extend her wide horticultural, soft landscaping and garden design knowledge.
+She has continued with her professional development over the years to extend her wide horticultural and garden design knowledge.